permits.llc

 How permits.llc fits in

 permits.llc aggregates more than 167,000 Massachusetts permit records across 92 cities and 11 counties, pulling directly from official municipal portals and refreshing daily.
-Electrical service upgrade permits are tagged and surfaced as they are filed — which means a solar installer in Middlesex County sees a relevant lead within hours of the permit being issued, not weeks later when the homeowner has already gotten three quotes from competitors who found them another way.
+Electrical service upgrade permits are tagged and surfaced as they are filed, which means an EV charger installer in Middlesex County sees a relevant lead within hours of the permit being filed, not weeks later when the homeowner has already gotten three quotes from competitors who found them another way.
+If you are deciding which fresh permits to work first, our guide to scoring permit leads shows how to rank a panel upgrade against the rest of your pipeline.

 Frequently asked questions